sensorhost/LoRa-to-WiFi-gateway/README.md

 ### Introduction

 The SensorHost LoRa to WiFi Gateway is a small device that provides connectivity between our LoRa sensors and your WiFi access point.
 It is powered by a mains plug in power supply that provides 5volts DC.
-There are four indicator lights that provide the following information.
+There are three indicator lights that provide the following information.
 - Green (Power on)
 - Blue (Wi-Fi operational status)
 - Red (Wi-Fi activity)
-- Yellow (LoRa activity)

 ### Requirements

 - The gateway needs to be installed within range of your WiFi modem
 - The gateway also needs to be located within range of your Lora sensors.
-- The gateway connects using WPA2 security.
+- The gateway connects to your WiFi access point using WPA2 security.

 ### Configuration - Connect to WiFi